 A Cross Connection means any actual or potential physical connection or arrangement between a pipe conveying potable water from a public water system and any non-potable water supply, piping arrangement or equipment including, but not limited to, waste pipe, soil pipe, sewer, drain, other unapproved sources.
 Town of Hudson recommends the installation of Hose Bibb type vacuum breakers on all outside faucets.
 This will protect all residents from the potential of backflow into their homes and the potable water system from a hose connection.
 Studies have shown that hoses are the most commonly unprotected cross connection.
 NH DES and the Town of Hudson require the physical separation between the public water supply to your home and a private well used for irrigation or other purposes, these instances will be monitored for compliance.
-For more information please contact Chris Culberson or Adam Bertrand, Cross Connection Coordinator, WhiteWater, Inc. at 603-324-8318.
+For more information please contact Adam Bertrand, WhiteWater, Inc. at 603-324-8318.